evanlurvey/go-replayers/httpreplay/cmd/httpr/README.md

 1. Have your test program treat `httpr` as a proxy, as described above.
 1. Run your test program.
 Your Google API clients should use no authentication.

-### Body Scrubbing
+### Scrubbing

+#### Body

 To scrub the body (great for replacing sensitive data with placeholders), use the `-body-scrub` flag.
 This flag takes a regex pattern and will replace any match with `CLEARED`.
-You must use the same flag when recording and replaying for the matching to work.
+The flag is only required when recording.
+When replaying the rules are pulled from the replay file.

 Example: `httpr -record myclient.replay -body-scrub '(client_secret=\w+)|(client_id=\w+)'`

+#### Headers

+To remove headers use the `-remove-request-headers` flag.
+This flag takes a comma separated list of headers to remove.

+Example: `httpr -record myclient.replay -remove-request-headers 'X-Datadog-*,Traceparent,Tracestate'`

 ## Tips